flavienbwk/book-devops/eng/README.md

 The technologies mentioned above automatically interface with the deployed software.
 In the Cloud, it's not the software's job to interface with the foundation's technologies, but rather the foundation interfaces with the software.

-# Leveraging Available Resources
+# Leveraging available resources

-## Finding Ambassadors for Your Project
+## Finding ambassadors for your project

 The project manager is responsible for doing everything necessary to ensure the project meets its objectives.
 They often play the role of a _product owner_ - a term defined in the Agile methodology - who acts as a liaison between technical and business teams.
 They are the one who "sells" your project to its users.